 The aviation industry only contributes 3% of global emissions so it can’t be that bad, can it?

-Taking all greenhouse gasses into consideration, aviation is responsible for about 5% of global emissions, and is the sector that is set to expand the fastest, with predictions of it reaching 10% by 2030.
-It seems small when compared to shipping or animal agriculture, but that is because it serves a very small proportion of people: less than 10% of the world’s population has ever been on a plane.
+Taking all greenhouse gasses into consideration, aviation is responsible for about 5% of global emissions.
+But that's not because emissions from aviation are low, it's because it serves a very small proportion of people: less than 10% of the world’s population has ever been on a plane.
 Here in the West, where we fly a lot, flights make up the largest part of our carbon footprints.

 Isn’t it those businessmen flying for work all the time who are responsible for most of the emissions?

 Flying business class is approximately three times more carbon heavy than flying economy class.
-This is because business class takes up more space, so each person accounts for a greater proportion of the plane’s emissions.
+This is because business class seats take up more space, so each person accounts for a greater proportion of the plane’s emissions.
 (So if you do fly, it should always be in economy class.)

 However, business flights make up a relatively small percentage of total flights taken each year.
-In 2017, only 9% of UK flights were work-related, whereas 64% were for holidays (ref: ONS)
+In 2019, only 10% of UK flights abroad were work-related, whereas 63% were for holidays (ref: ONS)

 What about green fuel and electric flights?